McIntosh-Lab/tvb_demo/README.md

 pip3 install -e .
 ```

-6. Go back into the TVB directory with `cd ..`.
+6. Deactivate your Python environment by running `deactivate` and go back into the TVB directory with `cd ..`.

 7. Sign up for an EBRAINS account and download the `virtual_ageing` directory from [this page](https://drive.ebrains.eu/library/c8e689b3-b6c6-4c3f-a863-2223def05cbc/SGA3%20D1.2%20Showcase%201/) to your local computer.